diem/dip/dips/dip-16.md

 ## Script signature requirements

-Both script functions and the single function in a transaction script bytecode file have the following restrictions.
-For a function` f<ability_params>(param_types): ret_types` :
+Both script functions and the single function in a transaction script bytecode file have the following requirements.
+For a function` f<ability_params>(param_types): ret_types`:

 * The `ret_types` list is empty (i.e., the function does not return a value)
 * The `param_types` list begins with one or more `signer` types